Mastopexy (Breast lift)

 Breast Lift or Mastopexy is cosmetic surgery for a woman who feels that her breast position or shape is not in harmony with her body and desires her breasts to be restored to a youthful appearance and position.
 Breast lift (Mastopexy) is a commonly performed operation by Dr. Taylor and Dr. Sullivan, named among Boston’s Best Plastic Surgeons by their peers in Boston Magazine and Castle Connolly.
 Breast lift can create natural appearing breasts, restores a more youthful and perky breast and nipple position and shape, and corrects sagging (ptosis) or deflated breasts from aging, pregnancy and breast feeding, or weight loss.
 In addition to sagging or drooping, these changes also cause the areola to become stretched out and large relative to the breast.
-A breast lift also reduces the size of the areola and restores proper relationship and harmony of the breast and areola.
-The incision and scar can be hidden around the nipple-areola complex or can extend down to or along the inframammary fold.
-The scars lighten and mature over the course of the year following surgery, often leaving a thin and faint line.
+A breast lift also reduces the size of the areola (areolar reduction) and restores proper relationship and harmony of the breast and areola.
+The incision and scar can be hidden around the nipple-areola complex or can extend down to or along the inframammary fold or crease under the breast.
+The scars lighten and mature over the course of the weeks to months following surgery, often leaving a thin and faint line.
 The benefits with improvement in breast size, shape and position are usually worth the trade for the scar on the lower portion of the breast.
-Although “periareolar” approaches may have a shorter scar, the long-term results may be less favorable in terms of breast appearance and shape when compared to the longer scar techniques with the “lollipop” or “anchor” patterns.
+Although “periareolar” approaches may have a shorter scar, the long-term results may be less favorable in terms of breast appearance and shape when compared to the slightly longer scar techniques with the “lollipop” or “anchor” patterns.
 Dr. Taylor and Dr. Sullivan often work together as a team to perform breast lift.
 They will spend time with you to carefully select a surgical approach for breast lift.
 Women recover quickly from the procedure and return home on the same day with limited discomfort.

 With breast lift, breast fullness can also be increased with simultaneous breast augmentation at the time of breast lift.
 Dr. Taylor and Dr. Sullivan commonly perform simultaneous natural breast augmentation with fat grafting or fat transfer.
 For a smaller breast enlargement or augmentation, fat can be gently removed with liposuction from another area of the body where it is unwanted and moved to the breasts at the time of breast lift.
 For a larger breast augmentation, breast implants can also be used for a simultaneous breast lift and breast augmentation.